Romchik38/site2/doc/search/article.md

     ```

 2. String modification:
-    - removed white space chars from beginnig and end
+    - remove white space chars from beginnig and end
     - replace multi white space chars with single ` ` (space)
     - drops duplicates in word check

 3. Word check:
-    - word length must be lower than 40
+    - a word length must be lower than 40
-    - word starts with `'ʼ
+    - a word starts with `'ʼ
     - max words count 7

 ## Postgresql

+The database search engine considers:

 ' and ` is the same
 ' and ʼ is diff

 ## Features